chrisosaurus/icarus/README.md

 Compiler
 ========

-The compiler is still a WIP, currently icarus lacks a true IR stage, but work on a 'hacky compiler' is progressing in order to allow the language to be fleshed out some more
+The compiler is still a WIP, currently work on icarus is focussed on adding an IR stage, the start of an IR-less compiler can be seen below

 if we input the following file (milestone/01.ic):